 Better doctor-patient relationship

-Research has long shown that strong doctor-patient relationships lead to better health outcomes.
-The doctor-patient relationship is core to the MDVIP model.
-The result isn’t just healthier patients; it’s happier patients.
-According to research published in The Open Public Health Journal, 97 percent of patients in MDVIP-affiliated practices reported being satisfied with their relationships they have with their doctors.
-By contrast, just 58 percent of patients in a traditional primary care model said they were satisfied.
-Patients in MDVIP-affiliated practices were also happier with their ability to contact their physicians during and after office hours.
+Strong doctor-patient relationships have been shown to lead to better health outcomes.
+The MDVIP model is built around this relationship, and the result is not only healthier patients, but also happier patients.
+According to research published in The Open Public Health Journal, 97% of patients in MDVIP-affiliated practices reported being satisfied with their relationship with their doctor, compared to only 58% of patients in a traditional primary care model.
+Patients in MDVIP-affiliated practices were also happier with their ability to contact their physician outside of office hours

 The enhanced doctor-patient relationship is a big part of why MDVIP offers a better healthcare experience versus traditional primary care—and why studies have shown these impressive patient outcomes.